Glimesh/api-docs/Topics/API/QueryAPI/QueryAPI.md

 `Authorization: 'Client-ID YOUR_CLIENT_ID'`

 Replace "YOUR_CLIENT_ID" with your ID.
-This will allows you access to the API.
+This will allow you access to the API.

 >  A client ID can use the API in read only mode.
 An access token is limited by its scopes.